juei-dev/adsbmonitor/README.md

 Jan 17th, 2022:
   - Very small change: map zoom is now slower for better accuracy.
 Mouse wheel is zooming a bit faster than + and - buttons, but still 2 times slower than before.

+Jan 23rd, 2022:
+  - No changes to the code, but received a confirmation from OpenSky Network that's it's ok to use their API.
+However, please note that their API and terms can change at any time without a notice.
+In order to have the information at OSN as covered as possible, please consider to also feed to OpenSky Network: https://opensky-network.org/community/projects/30-dump1090-feeder